Maurice Maeterlinck: Plagiarism

 The famous author had paid me the left-handed compliment of cribbing the most important part of my work ...
 He clearly desired his readers to infer that he had arrived at certain of my theories (the result of ten years of hard labour in the veld) by his own unaided reason, although he admits that he never saw a termite in his life.
 You must understand that it was not merely plagiarism of the spirit of a thing, so to speak.
 He has copied page after page verbally.

 Supported by a coterie of Afrikaner Nationalist friends, Marais sought justice through the South African press and attempted an international lawsuit.
 This was to prove financially impossible and the case was not pursued.
 All the same, he gained a measure of renown as the aggrieved party and as an Afrikaner researcher who had opened himself up to plagiarism because he published in Afrikaans out of nationalistic loyalty.
 Marais brooded at the time of the scandal: "I wonder whether Maeterlinck blushes when he reads such things [critical acclaim], and whether he gives a thought to the injustice he does to the unknown Boer worker?"

 Maeterlinck's own words in The Life of Termites indicate that the possible discovery or accusation of plagiarism worried him:

 It would have been easy, in regard to every statement, to allow the text to bristle with footnotes and references.
 In some chapters there is not a sentence but would have clamoured for these; and the letterpress would have been swallowed up by vast masses of comment, like one of those dreadful books we hated so much at school.
 There is a short bibliography at the end of the volume which will no doubt serve the same purpose.

 Whatever Maeterlinck's misgivings at the time of writing, the bibliography he refers to does not include Eugène Marais.

 Professor V. E. d'Assonville referred to Maeterlinck as "the Nobel Prize winner who had never seen a termite in his whole life and had never put a foot on the soil of Africa, least of all in the Waterberg".

-Robert Ardrey, an admirer of Eugène Marais, attributed Marais' later suicide to this act of plagiarism and theft of intellectual property by Maeterlinck, although Marais' biographer, Leon Rousseau, suggested that Marais had enjoyed and even thrived on the controversy the attention it generated.
+Robert Ardrey, an admirer of Eugène Marais, attributed Marais' later suicide to this act of plagiarism and theft of intellectual property by Maeterlinck, although Marais' biographer, Leon Rousseau, suggested that Marais had enjoyed and even thrived on the controversy and the attention it generated.

 Another allegation of plagiarism concerned Maeterlinck's play Monna Vanna, which was said to have been based on Robert Browning's little-known play Luria.